Sylvia Eckermann upcoming projects video-documentations bio articles contact

 The conceptual framework for the recordings is based on Oriental Chinese as well as Occidental notions of society, art, nature and environment.
 It fashions a platform that spans history, time and ideas of both cultures by conducting an exchange between contemporary proponents of art, philosophy and culture.

-We refer to this mutual engagement as a paradoxical conversation: The participants do not meet physically, their contributions are edited to form strips of interweaving, emphatic and thoughtful information.
+We refer to this mutual engagement as a paradoxical conversation: The participants did not meet physically, their contributions were edited to form strips of interweaving, emphatic and thoughtful information.

 At the core of our video recordings are notions regarding Progress, Change and Utopia.
 These terms are examined for their past and present influence on the individual participants and their respective cultures.